Apply for a skip permit

 Getting a permit

 If you're a member of public, you should contact a skip provider of your choice.
 You can find skip providers using Trusted Trader.

-If you're a skip company that's been issued with a company ID number, you can submit a permit request using the form on this page.
+If you're a skip company that's been issued with a company ID number, you can submit a permit request.

-If you've not been issued with a company ID, you will need to register your company and supply evidence of your public liability insurance.
-Download and complete the 'Skip company registration form' attached to this page and return it to us.
-We'll contact you to confirm registration.
+If you’ve not been issued with a company ID, you will need to register your company and supply evidence of your public liability insurance.
+Complete the ‘Highways company registration form’.
+This form can be used for all of the listed items.

 The cost for a new permit or extension to a current permit is £14 which is non-refundable.

 Length of permit

-A permit can last for up to a maximum of seven days on an A or B road or 14 days on any other road.
+A permit can last for up to a maximum of 7 days on an A or B road or 14 days on any other road.

-If a skip is required for a longer period than this, extensions may be permitted at our discretion and an additional fee will be charged.
+If a skip is required for a longer period than this, extensions may be permitted at our discretion and an additional fee of £14 will be charged.